Transport in Thoothukudi: Airport

-Tuticorin Airport is a one of the domestic airports in India serving Thoothukkudi, the sea gateway of the Indian state of Tamil Nadu.
+Thoothukudi Airport is one of the domestic airports in India serving Thoothukkudi, the sea gateway of the Indian state of Tamil Nadu.
 It is located at Vagaikulam in Thoothukkudi district, situated 16.1 km southwest from the city centre on National Highway 7A.
 It is owned by the Ministry of Civil Aviation of the Republic of India and operated by the Airports Authority of India.
 On 13 April 2018, the airport was certified with ISO 9001:2015 quality.

-IndiGo is operating 5 direct daily flights to Chennai and 1 direct daily flight to Bengaluru.
+IndiGo is operating 4 direct daily flights to Chennai and 1 direct daily flight to Bengaluru.

-SpiceJet is operating 2 direct daily flights to Chennai and 1 direct daily flight to Bengaluru.

 The nearest international airport is Thiruvananthapuram International Airport in Kerala, which is about 182 km by road.